-On November 28 I placed a query on this message board about the series.
+year I placed a query on the Galloping Ghost message board about the series.
+The advertisement in the Biff Brewster book intrigued me.
 James Keeline responded, "I have not read them, so I can't speak from first-hand experience.
 However, most and probably all were written by Squire Omar Barker, an author of western stories so they should have a bit more realism than something like the X-Bar-X Boys series.
 Interestingly, both were set in the then-current-day West rather than the old West."
-Seth Smolinske (who a week earlier had read the second book in the series) wrote that that entry was "so-so."
-My friend Fred Woodworth reported that the Brets "now and then [got] fairly good, but mostly [were] sort of 'mediocre."
+Seth Smolinske (who a week earlier had read the second book in the series) wrote that that entry was "so-so".
+Fred Woodworth reported in a letter that the Brets "now and then [got] fairly good, but mostly [were] sort of 'mediocre'."
 So when I finally turned to volume one, page one, I expected to encounter a series that was maybe a little better than passable.
+Although eventually I mostly agreed with those who had shared their opinions of the series, when I read the stories for myself, overall I was more than pleasantly surprised.